FullHuman/purgecss-docs/README.md

 # Introduction

-[Purgecss](https://github.com/FullHuman/purgecss) is a tool to remove unused CSS.
+[PurgeCSS](https://github.com/FullHuman/purgecss) is a tool to remove unused CSS.
 It can be used as part of your development workflow.
-Purgecss comes with a JavaScript API, a CLI, and plugins for popular build tools.
+PurgeCSS comes with a JavaScript API, a CLI, and plugins for popular build tools.

-Here are a couple of ways to use Purgecss:
+Here are a couple of ways to use PurgeCSS:

 * [CLI](./#cli)
 * [JavaScript API](./#javascript-api)